 She tugged violently at her seatbelt.

-Ryan.
 The loss of both Beckett and Castle might actually cause Ryan to become jaded.
 She didn't want that for him.
 Through the years she had counted on him to keep them human.
 He idolized Castle, who might as well have been another Irish brother.
 She was so thankful that she got to see Kevin Ryan happily married.
-This would crush him but he had Jenny.
-He would be okay, right?
-He would help Esposito?
+This would crush him but he had Jenny and she would pull him through.

 The water crept higher.

-Esposito.
-Without him she would still be scanning for snipers with her sweaty palms and shifting eyes.
+Without him she would still be scanning for snipers with sweaty palms and shifting eyes.
 Without her he would be down a sister.
 They never needed to say much to get each other.
 He would smile less without Castle.
 Maybe this would bring him back to Lanie.
-Would anything good come out of their demise?

 She elbowed the unrelenting glass.